cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 Any web server can serve a Web Component used in a static HTML page including one that's built with Deno or one that works with the Deno runtime (like [Hono](https://hono.dev/)).

-Still, server-side routing is popular these days for it's performance boost and [Fresh](https://fresh.deno.dev) is the Deno-native SSR choice of most Deno devs these days.
+Still, server-side routing is popular these days for it's performance boost and [Fresh](https://fresh.deno.dev) is the Deno-native SSR choice of most Deno devs as it is supported by the Deno team.
 I have put together a Fresh app that serves a collections of web components.
 The [source code](https://github.com/cdoremus/fresh-webcomponents) is available as is the [deployed application](https://fresh-webcomponents.deno.dev).

 But before we get into that, let's look at how the built-in Deno server `Deno.serve` can be used to serve web components.